Supercell: Radar features of a supercell

 This is a region of low radar reflectivity bounded above by an area of higher radar reflectivity with an untilted updraft, also called a vault.
-It is not observed with all supercells but it is at the edge of a very high precipitation echos with a very sharp gradient perpendicular to the RFD.
+It is not observed with all supercells but it is at the edge of a very high precipitation echoes with a very sharp gradient perpendicular to the RFD.
 This is evidence of a strong updraft and often the presence of a tornado.
-To an observer on the ground, it could be experienced as a zone free of precipitation but usually containing large hail.
+To an observer on the ground, it could be experienced as a zone free of precipitation but usually containing large to very large hail.